 The NHS is defined by federal law and consists of all roadways functionally classified as principal arterials as well as some routes that serve as major connections to multimodal freight-type facilities and some locally owned roadways.
-Fixing America's Surface Transportation Act requires states to track the structurally deficient deck area on the NHS.
+Moving Ahead for Progress in the 21st Century, the federal Surface Transportation Act (MAP-21), requires states to track the structurally deficient deck area on the NHS.
 Historically, structurally deficient consisted of bridges that were in bad condition or had insufficient load capacity when compared to modern design standards.
-With the implementation of FAST Act, this definition has changed and this measure reflects those changes.
-FAST Act has a penalty threshold that requires a state to take certain actions whenever the percentage of structurally deficient deck area within a state exceeds 10 percent.
-The chart reflects the below 10 percent target.
+With the implementation of MAP-21, this definition has changed and this measure reflects those changes.
+MAP-21 has a penalty threshold that requires a state to take certain actions whenever the percentage of structurally deficient deck area within a state exceeds 10 percent.